Particular/TimeoutMigrationTool/README.md

 ## Bulk test results

+These tests were run on development machines, with both the storage and the broker running on the same machine, so although these results don't represent a functional production environment, they provide a rough estimate of migration duration times.

 ### Raven 3

 * For 1 million timeouts, using the index:
    * Listing endpoints: 8 minutes
-   * Full prepare: 30min
+   * Prepare: 22 minutes
-   * Migration: 31 min
+   * Migration: 31 minutes
-   * Total migration time: 1h1m
+   * Total migration time: 1 hour and 1 minute

 * For 100K timeouts, not using the index:
+   * Listing endpoints: 2 minutes
+   * Prepare: 2 minutes
+   * Migration: 2 minutes
+   * Total migration time: 6 minutes

+* For 300K timeouts, not using the index:
-   * Listing endpoints:
+   * Listing endpoints: 10 minutes
-   * Full prepare:
+   * Prepare: 19 minutes
-   * Migration:
+   * Migration: 8 minutes
-   * Total migration time:
+   * Total migration time: 37 minutes

 ### Raven 4

 * For 1 million timeouts, using the index:
    * Listing endpoints: 2 minutes
-   * Full prepare: 4 minutes
+   * Prepare: 4 minutes
    * Migration: 30 minutes
    * Total migration time: 36 minutes

 * For 1 million timeouts, not using the index:
    * Listing endpoints: 5 minutes
-   * Full prepare: 14 minutes
+   * Prepare: 14 minutes
    * Migration: 30 minutes
    * Total migration time: 49 minutes